 The Romans invented Mulled Wine way back in the 2nd century as a way of fighting off the cold.
 As the Roman empire spread through Europe the popularity of this wonderful drink did the same.
-The Germans call Mulled wine Glühwein and is often spiked with rum, the Nordic countries have glögg which is generally served with raisins, dried cloves, blanched almonds and sometimes ginger biscuits.
+The Germans call Mulled wine Glühwein and it's often spiked with rum.
+The Nordic countries have glögg which is generally served with raisins, dried cloves, blanched almonds and sometimes ginger biscuits.

 Below, we have a super easy and super delish mulled wine recipe that anyone can try at home - so treat yourself this winter with our delicious New Zealand Mulled Wine recipe.

 200g caster sugar